sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

 8. Generate

-9. Open the generated solution with Visual Studio GUI, build/debug
+9. Open the generated solution (**slnx for VS2026**, sln for others) with Visual Studio GUI, build/debug

 Note: you can't have a solution file containing both x86 and x64 configuration at a time.